Read our Infosheets to learn more about your rights and obligations

 Youth Court

 For the first time in his life, David has been charged with a criminal offence.
 He goes to court on the day of his scheduled appearance.
-When he arrives in the courtroom, he sees his lawyer sitting at a table at the front of the room, near the judge and her secretary.
-He is kind of curious about the person dressed in a long black robe facing them – he has no idea who he is or what role he plays in the process.
-After the appearance, David asks his lawyer, Mr. Laliberté, about him.
+When he arrives in the courtroom, he sees his lawyer sitting at a table at the front of the room, near the judge and the judge's assistant.
+He is kind of curious about the person facing them who is dressed in a long black robe.
+He has no idea who he is or what role he plays in the process.

 “It was the Crown prosecutor,” his lawyer answers.